-There is also an 'Advised processing' feature which will apply a suggested processing with the option to automatic reference the spectra and to apply a Linear Prediction:
+There is also an 'Advised processing' feature which will apply a suggested processing with the option to

 For 1H it will apply a Stanning apodization of 8.0, a three fold Zero Filling, 'Regions Analysis' phase correction a Bernstein polynomial (order 3) baseline correction.
 For 13C datasets, it will include an exponential apodization of 2.0 Hz (on top of the Stanning), 'Regions Analysis' phase correction and a Bernstein polynomial (order 3) baseline correction.